poshul/assignment-tool/README.md

 ## Usage

-The user interface of `assignment-tool` looks as follows:
+The user interface of `assignment-tool` looks as follows.
+Note that `assignment-tool` can also read most of these settings from a runtime configuration file `~/.assignmentrc` which is superseeded by a file `assignment.rc` in your current working directory.
+A documented example for an RC file can be found [here](examples/assignmenttoolrc.dist).

 	usage: assignment-tool [-h] [--textemplate <texpath>]
 			       [--tutor-name <tutorname>] [--pdflatex <pdflatexpath>]